fbpx

 Experts advise that when you decorate your sideboard, you should try to achieve balance.
 Avoid placing too many items on one side and keep things coordinated with color schemes.

-Also, don't overcrowd your sideboard.
-Your decorative pieces should create an understated elegance, and too many pieces can take away from their charm.
+Also, don’t overcrowd your sideboard.
+Your decorative pieces should create an understated elegance; too many pieces can detract from their charm.

 What Is The Difference Between A Buffet And A Sideboard?